DC801/BM-Badge/SD_Card/MAGE/README.md

 	- Run <span style="color: #0a0;">**"Z Check"**</span>
 - Etc.

-## Cutscene Management
+## Cutscenes

-### Tips
+### General Tips

-Separate the script for the cutscene itself (unless you want to hide it behind mandatory logic checks somehow).
+- Separate the script for the cutscene itself (unless you want to hide it behind mandatory logic checks somehow).

-Set a "saw the cutscene" save flag to `true` at the end of the cutscene so that an accidental (or deliberate) map reload doesn't cut off the end.
+- Set a "saw the cutscene" save flag to `true` at the end of the cutscene so that an accidental (or deliberate) map reload doesn't cut off the end.

-Multi-segment cutscenes: since you can reset the map at any point, long cutscenes punctuated by periods of player control may need to use a different save flag for each piece, and then the map's [`on_load`](#on_load-scripts) (or whatever) may need to check for each piece and make the correct changes (according to which parts of the cutscene have happened).
+- Multi-segment cutscenes: since you can reset the map at any point, long cutscenes punctuated by periods of player control may need to use a different save flag for each piece, and then the map's [`on_load`](#on_load-scripts) (or whatever) may need to check for each piece and make the correct changes (according to which parts of the cutscene have happened).
 > We actually did this for the TUESDAY cutscene in BMG2020.
 Otherwise, the player would have had to start the (long) cutscene over from scratch if they reset the map partway through — and since the "deja vu" book was in that room, there was a good chance of that.

+### Credits Sequence

+Traditional game credits can be accomplished with a separate credits map and a tileset for your credits text.

+In your credit's [`on_load`](#on_load-scripts), you should probably turn off player control (or at least turn off the hex editor) before anything else happens.

+To scroll the credits, lock the camera to a vector path and pan it along the path (or pan it to a destination object).
+[Camera panning to vector objects currently unimplemented; instead, lock the camera to a [null entity](#null-entities) and make it do the correct motion.]

+To cut to another credits page, space your text according to the screen size and create vector objects for the camera to teleport between.
+Optionally, fade in and out between teleports.

+Don't forget to return player control (or hex editor control) when the credits are done!

+> Feel free to experiment with other styles of game credits; you need not be bound to traditional cinematic tropes.
+>
+> E.g. some games have a "credits" building featuring characters that correspond to the game's developers, and who might say a few sentences about what their job was.

 ## Hint Systems